 If you haven’t read into specific business structures before, you may not be particularly familiar with what an LLC — or Limited Liability Company — is actually for.
 But the answer is essential for addressing the very issue we’re talking about!
 ZenBusiness defines the LLC structure as one “where the owners are not personally responsible for the company’s debts or liabilities”.
 By way of this structure alone, that is, a business can take on debt as its own entity.
 The debt is still owed, of course, but the owner’s personal assets cannot be counted as liable for that repayment.

 When covering ‘How to Make the Most Use of Business Credit Cards’ recently, we noted that one of the benefits of these cards is that they can help to separate your finances from those of your business.
 While you may initially need to acquire a business credit card based on your own personal credit history.
 It is a good idea thereafter to build up the business’s own history.
 Done effectively, this can set a business credit card up essentially as its own entity.
 Such that any repayment issues won’t affect your own personal credit.

 Avoid Debt to Begin With

 The final option, of course, is to avoid debt, to begin with.
 We acknowledged above that debt can be good for a small business, as well as that it’s extremely common.
-It is not mandatory, however, and if you’re worried about being personally liable for business debts you have the option of exploring other avenues for funding.
-Even if you do ultimately take on business debt though, the tips and method above should help you to keep it separate from your personal finances.
+It is not mandatory, however, and if you’re worried about being personally liable for business debts.
+You have the option of exploring other avenues for funding.
+Even if you do ultimately take on business debt though.
+The tips and methods above should help you to keep it separate from your personal finances.